How to Launch Guided Math During The First Weeks of School

 In addition to teaching math in small groups, one of the biggest game changers for me has been assigning differentiated independent work.
 Each morning before school I fill these folders with differentiated work for each group.
 Sometimes all three groups have different work and sometimes they don’t!

-My best advice: If you have a grade level teaching teammate who’s also teaching in small groups, divide and conquer planning the independent work for the week!
-Grab this guided math planning freebie in my Resource Library to help you keep track of everything!
+My best advice: If you have a grade-level teaching teammate who’s also teaching in small groups, divide and conquer planning the independent work for the week!

 Math Centers & Games